dominicbarnes/got/README.md

 This package is all about making tests easier to write and by improving clarity through removing boilerplate and code not related to test assertions.

-The [Four-Phase Test][four-phase-test] paradigm, while not strictly required to write good tests, can help to increase clarity.
+The [Four-Phase Test][four-phase-test] paradigm heavily influences the decisions made for this library.

 ## Load: test fixtures as files (aka: testdata)